 Rachel is from St. Louis, Missouri.
 She moved to Columbia two years ago to pursue a degree in microbiology from the University of Missouri.
 She is fond of reptiles and has two leopard geckos.
 In her free time, she enjoys hiking and traveling.

 Michael Meyers, D.V.M.

-Dr. Meyers’ own pets include a dog named Apple and a cat named Captain.
+Dr. Meyers’ own pets include dogs named Apple, Harry, Maggie and Sandy, and a cat named Captain.
 He enjoys movies, wineries and spicy foods.
 In fact, ask Dr. Meyers about his hot pepper spice blend.

 Patrick Rogers, Office Manager

-Patrick grew up in a small town in Illinois called Colona before heading to Truman State University in Kirksville, but his interests are anything but provincial.
+Patrick grew up in the small town of Colona, Illinois, before heading to Truman State University in Kirksville, but his interests are anything but provincial.
 Not only is Patrick a second-degree black belt in Tae Kwon Do, but he’s also a certified scuba diver!